flairNLP/fundus/docs/how_to_contribute.md

 #### 5.
 Your newly added source has to specify a location where to look for articles.
-Right now, fundus has support for reading sitemaps or RSS feeds.
+Right now, Fundus has support for reading sitemaps or RSS feeds.
 You usually find sitemaps for the news source you want to add at the end of `<your_news_source_domain>/robots.txt` or through a quick google search.

 In our case, jumping to the end of the LA Times [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.